 - Add and create module content.
 Drag content from the Course Content page into the module or create content directly within it.

 - View and organize content.
 Select the arrow to expand the module and view all content.
 Reorder content in the order you want students to access it.
 Want to enforce the order?
 You can force a content sequence.
+If you delete a learning module with content, the content is also removed from the Course Content page.

 - Change content visibility or add conditions.
 You can select visibility for individual items within the learning module.
 You can also add conditions for when the content becomes available.